amitsaha/echorand.me/content/about.md

 I live and work in/from Sydney, Australia.
 I would like to acknowledge the Gadigal of the Eora Nation, the traditional custodians of this land and pay my respects to the Elders both past and present.

-I work as an [independent software engineer](https://echorand.com/) and I am available currently for consultations only (i.e. adhoc advisory).
 See my [LinkedIn](https://au.linkedin.com/in/echorand) profile for my experiences.

 You may be interested in learning more about [articles, books and other training materials](../writings-trainings/) I have authored.
 I also share things I learn via [presenting](../talks/) at various conferences and meetup groups.